Merkoba/Hue/README.md

 >Defaults to true for security reasons.
 If deployed in a non-https environment set it to false.
 In order for it to be really enabled the Node environment must be set to production.

 "site_root"
 >The root url where the system will work.
-End it with a slash (/).
+Needs a slash at the end.

 "main_room_id"
 >The name of the main room.
 This is the room that will be joined when going to the root url.
 This room is created automatically when first joined.
 To get ownership of the room "/claim secretpass" is needed.